noisyneuron/workshop-shaders/notes.md

 But what if we use our `fract` function again?

 ```
-0.2  0.4  0.6  0.8  1.0  --> multiply by 5
+0.1  0.2  0.3  0.4  0.5  0.6  0.7  0.8  0.9  1.0  --> multiply by 5
-1.0  1.5  3.0  3.5  5.0  --> pass these values to the fract() function
+0.5  1.0  1.5  2.0  2.5  3.0  3.5  4.0  4.5  5.0  --> pass these values to the fract() function
-0.0  0.5  0.0  0.5  0.0
+0.5  0.0  0.5  0.0  0.5  0.0  0.5  0.0  0.5  0.0
 ```

 Now we're seeing some of that repetition that `fract` gives us… Why is this useful?

 When we decided how to color the pixel, all we used were some two numbers between 0 and 1.
 The code does not know that those numbers were the exact `x` and `y` coordinates — it just uses the numbers, passes it through our math equations, calculates something and spits it out.

 The fact that these numbers correspond visually to this 2 dimensional space is something that we see…

 Remember how we normalized the pixel coordinate right in the beginning?
 We could have done some other weird math right there, and the code wouldn't care, it'll just take in the numbers we give it and do what we tell it to do with them...

 So, what if we gave it these new values we just established?

 ---

-# 4-2.frag
+# File: *4-2.frag*

 Translating the previous steps into code, we have something like this: